zhangp365/ComfyUI-utils-nodes/README.md

 ## ImageTransitionLeftToRight
 This node is designed to generate a transition image between two images.
 The first image gradually slides to the right while the second image simultaneously appears from the left, creating a smooth transition effect.

+## ImageMaskColorAverage
+This node is designed to calculate the average color of the image within the mask.
+It returns the decimal and hexadecimal values of the average color.

 ## TorchCompileModelAdvanced
 This node enables model compilation using torch.compile.
 It extends ComfyUI's original torch compile node by adding compile mode options and a toggle switch.